EMVPack/core/README.md

-# EVMPack: A Package Manager for the EVM
+# EVMPack: A not just Package Manager for the EVM, its Blockchain Project Lifecycle Management

-EVMPack is a decentralized package manager for EVM - compatible blockchains.
-It's designed to make the entire lifecycle of your smart contracts safer, more collaborative, and a lot more fun.
+EVMPack is an infrastructure project for the EVM that brings order and security to the lifecycle management of smart contracts.
+It combines a decentralized package registry with strong semantic versioning (SemVer 2.0.0), with a focus on securely updating implementations.

+Key benefits for security and reliability:
+- Transparent versioning: All available contract versions and their dependencies are recorded on-chain.
+- Controlled deployment: An integrated proxy factory ensures that new proxy contracts are created with predictable and verified implementations.
+- Decentralized governance: The right to publish new versions is strictly controlled by a list of maintainers.
+EVMPack is not just a dependency manager, but a framework for building fault-tolerant and easily maintainable decentralized systems.

 ## Why EVMPack?